onionsalot/aiya_pet_studio/README.md

 rails generate migration add_FIELDNAME_to_TABLENAME FIELDNAME:string
 ```

 Replace `FIELDNAME` with the name of the field you're adding and replace `TABLENAME` with the table you'd like to add the field to.
-The table should be pluralized.
-IE users and not user.
+The table should be pluralized. ex. `users` and not `user`.

 Always run `bin/rails db:migrate` after a migration has been created.